CEFC Cambridge Economics and Finance Competition

 Through immersive practical training such as in-depth stock research, market trend analysis, and investment and financing strategy development, participants will refine their data analysis and decision-making abilities under real market conditions, understand the operational mechanisms of the capital market, master core strategies to cope with market fluctuations and lay a solid foundation for future careers in finance.Development Path

-The Cambridge Economics and Finance Competition is divided into two rounds, the Qualifier Round and the Global Final.
-The winners of the Qualifier Round will have the opportunity to be invited to the Global Final to be held in early October 2025 at the University of Cambridge!
+The Cambridge Economics and Finance Competition is divided into two rounds, the Qualifier Round and the Global Round.
+The winners of the Qualifier Round will have the opportunity to be invited to the Global Round to be held in early October 2025 at the University of Cambridge!

 The Cambridge Economics and Finance Competition Qualifier Round is a multiple-choice assessment covering five main knowledge areas: microeconomics, macroeconomics, financial markets, accounting and valuation.